sfsu-csc-667-fall-2023/team-term-project-group-f/README.md

 - Delivering a smooth user experience across devices.

 ## Roadmap
-- Immediate next steps and milestones for the project.
+- Creating Presentation Slides and working on database
 - Areas where collaboration or support is needed.